shieldgenerator7/DnD-Stories/RealmOfMortana/RealmOfMortana.md

 “What?
 No…” Armstig put the cover back on and hid it behind his back, revealing his bulge.
 “This is just… uh… something I found on the… ground.”
 Ears pulled back, he pulled his tail up between his legs to cover his groin.

 Miyu laid a hand on his shoulder.
-“As long as there’s no mess, it’s none of my business, Armstig.
+“As long as there’s no mess, and you’re not doing it in public, it’s none of my business, Armstig.
 Where did you get that aurastone?
 I need to get this appraised.”
 She pulled out a giant aurastone ten times the size of Armstig’s.

 His eyes went wide.
 “That’s so pretty!”